DewellGuerand/LINMA2471---Project/report/main.typ

 == Comparison of the model :

 In this section we will try to interpet the influence of the parameter $c$, as we have juste talked about the influence of $lambda$.
 As wwe have just mentionned earlier, the parameter $c$ is responsible of the part that take the transaction cost in our model.
 A higher $c$ mean that we have bigger transaction cost and a lower $c$ mean that we do not have many cost in transaction.
+Here we have plotted the number of assets that have a non zero wheight for different value of the parameter $c$.

+#figure(
+  image("../figures/portfolio_diversification_vs_transaction_cost.svg"),
+  caption: [Number of non zeros assets for several value of $c$] )

+#figure(
+  image("../figures/portfolio_turnover_vs_transaction_cost.svg"),
+  caption: [Turnover vs $c$]
+)

+We directly see that for higher value of transaction cost, we diversificate our self an try to note modify our portfolio of action as it implies higher cost.
+The turnover highlight the same fact as it highlight how much our portfolio repartition has been modified.
+A low one mean that nearly nothing has changed and a bigger one mean that a lot of our portfolio has changed.

 What comparisons could you make between the different methods?
 Is it always a fair choice?